-In our setting, one needs to make two key decisions to apply the RC model to study network formation.
-First, for each choice that is made by each node, one has to decide which nodes should be in the set of alternatives.
+In our setting, we need to make two key decisions to apply the RC model to study network formation.
+First, for each choice of each node, we have to decide which nodes are in the set of alternatives.
 In the simple example that we discussed in the preceding paragraphs, we assumed for a given node that all other nodes are in the set of alternatives.
 However, such an assumption is not appropriate in all applications.
-For example, if a network is generated by the standard random-geometric-graph model \cite{penrose2003random}, all nodes within a certain radius of a given node should be in the set of alternatives for all of the choices that are made by that node (and all other nodes are excluded from the set of alternatives).
-Additionally, the set of alternatives can be different for different choices that are made by the same node.
-Second, one needs to decide which observable characteristics (i.e., which $x_{njt}$) influence the choices that are made by a node.
-For example, in some PA models \cite{Bianconi_2001}, the in-degree of existing nodes influences the choices that are made by a new node.
-A key assumption in the RC model is that the observable characteristics are deterministic when a choice is made; this restricts the set of observable characteristics that one can study using the RC model.
-For example, the observable characteristics cannot include variables that are influenced by the choices that are made by subsequent nodes because (by construction) the choices that are made by future nodes are stochastic.\footnote{This assumption does not require that a node simultaneously form all of its edges to a network.
+For example, if a network is generated by the standard RGG model \cite{penrose2003random}, all nodes within a certain radius of a given node are in the set of alternatives for all of the choices of that node (and no other nodes are in the set of alternatives).
+Additionally, the set of alternatives can be different for different choices of the same node.
+Second, we have to decide which observable characteristics (i.e., which $x_{njt}$) influence the choices of a node.
+For example, in some PA models \cite{Bianconi_2001}, the in-degree of existing nodes influences the choices of a new node.
+A key assumption in the RC model is that the observable characteristics are deterministic when a node makes a choice; this restricts the set of observable characteristics that one can study using the RC model.
+For example, the observable characteristics cannot include variables that are influenced by the choices of subsequent nodes because (by construction) the choices of future nodes are stochastic.\footnote{This assumption does not require that a node simultaneously form all of its edges to a network.
 A node can form edges at different times, and other nodes can form edges in time intervals between two choices of a given node.
-The only requirement is that any observable characteristics that influence edge-formation are deterministic when each node makes each choice.} In Section \ref{sec:Citation Network}, we will use a case study of patent citation networks to illustrate which observable characteristics {can be treated as deterministic when a node makes a choice. {In certain situations, such as in sequential networks and in edge-independent networks\footnote{For example, if one observes one snapshot of a network, it is common to assume edge independence.}, the assumption that observational characteristics are deterministic is equivalent to assuming that the observable characteristics are sufficient statistics.
+The only requirement is that any observable characteristics that influence edge-formation are deterministic when each node makes each choice.} In Section \ref{sec:Citation Network}, we use a case study of patent citation networks to illustrate which observable characteristics are reasonable to treat as deterministic when a node makes a choice. {In certain situations, such as in sequential networks and in edge-independent networks\footnote{For example, if one observes one snapshot of a network, it is common to assume edge independence.}, the assumption that observational characteristics are deterministic is equivalent to assuming that the observable characteristics are sufficient statistics.
 In these situations, conditional on these statistics, edge-formation choices are independent.\footnote{{However, the assumption that observable characteristics are deterministic and the assumption that the observable characteristics are sufficient statistics are not equivalent in all situations. {For example, {in an SAOM,} the observable characteristics are not sufficient statistics \cite{snijders2010introduction}.}}}}